Paint-it: Text-to-Texture Synthesis via Deep Convolutional Texture Map Optimization and Physically-Based Rendering: Details of

 The optimization time for synthesizing PBR texture maps takes about 15 min. for general object meshes in Objaverse~\cite{objaverse}.
 For more complex cases, such as 3D humans or animals, we additionally use face-focused mesh renderings; thus, it takes about 30 min. to complete.
+We optimized both the baseline (Eq.~(4) in the main paper, pixel optimization) and our DC-PBR until convergence, and there's no significant time difference.
+Instead, DC-PBR helps the optimization with noisy SDS loss find a better solution than the vanilla pixel optimization.
 We use a single NVIDIA RTX A6000 GPU for the optimization.

+Extending $\ours$ to large-scale 3D scenes would be an interesting future direction.
+However, $\ours$'s PBR texture generation for large-scale scenes would take a longer optimization time.
+As suggested in FPRF~\cite{kim2024fprf}, we may try semantic feature distillation to accelerate the optimization when stylizing large-scale 3D scenes using SDS.